cloudspeech/houdini-talk/short-essay.md

 ### 2. Situation: Slow Page Performance

 Your boss tells you to make things load faster, because the Google rating dropped...

-Oh, and can you make it happen by tomorrow?
-But you don't own the pages, hundreds of kilobytes of JavaScript and CSS assets must stay.
-Those assets are loaded via `<script>` and `<link>` tags, which also have to stay in place.
+Oh, and can you please make it happen by tomorrow?

+But you don't own
+the pages, hundreds of kilobytes of JavaScript and CSS assets must stay.

+Those assets are loaded via `<script>` and `<link>` tags, which __also__ have to stay in place.

 Should you give up, or can you escape the impossible situation?

-Of course, use Houdini's trick!
+Of course, you can escape &mdash; use Houdini's trick!

-Step 1: wish yourself a new HTML tag `<scri-pt>` with the ideal behaviour.
-Here, that means to delay loading an asset until when the browser is idle, or when that part of the page is visible.
+Step 1: wish yourself a new HTML tag `<scri-pt>` with new behaviour.
+Here we want to delay loading an asset until when the browser is idle, or when that part of the page becomes visible because you scroll down.

-Step 2: decide on the attributes to control that ideal behaviour. `when` reads nice here:
+Step 2: decide on the attributes to control that ideal behaviour. `when` reads nice as an attribute name:

 ```html
 <scri-pt when="visible">...</scri-pt>